Cre4T3Tiv3/weather-history-api/README.md

 # Weather History API

-A RESTful API designed to archive and present weather data alongside significant historical events.
-This project is developed exclusively as a showcase for Golang skills.
+A RESTful API developed in Go, designed to archive and present weather data alongside historical events.
+This project is developed exclusively as a portfolio project to showcase my Golang skills.

 ## Features